-Many professional chefs have used these to replace their traditional electric and gas ranges.
+Many professional chefs have replaced their traditional electric and gas ranges with commercial induction cooktops.
 Some people consider these units the best of both worlds, with the quick heating that gas ranges are known for and the energy efficiency and cooler kitchens of electric cooking.

 Much like traditional ranges, these are available as standalone units with cabinet or oven bases.
 They can also be installed inside a countertop to create a flush cooking surface.
 Portable units are also available, which are ideal for kitchens with limited space as they can be stored away when not in use.
 They are also great for catering or other businesses that might need to create a mobile kitchen for onsite events.